friendlyanon/cmake-init/README.md

 Two targets are made available to check and fix code in developer mode using the `format-check` and `format-fix` targets respectively.

+### codespell

+[codespell][15] is a tool to find and fix spelling errors mainly in source code.

+Two targets are made available to check and fix spelling errors in developer mode using the `spell-check` and `spell-fix` targets respectively.

 ## Usage

 * `cmake-init <path>`